-When should I take action about the flickering lights?
+When should I worry about flickering lights?

 - Lights that continue to flicker.
 The normal flickering that happens when there isn’t enough power to keep up with all appliances in your home should last a fraction of a second.
-If your lights continue to flicker on and off when you start your HVAC system—or regularly at any other time—you could have an issue with your wiring.
+If your lights continue to flicker on and off when you start your HVAC system—or consistently at any other time—you could have an issue with your wiring.